MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 <a href="https://www.bookdepository.com/Boy-Who-Harnessed-Wind-William-Kamkwamba/9780147510426?ref=grid-view&qid=1665854100400&sr=1-1" rel="nofollow"> Buy on BookDepository</a>

-### Harry Potter and the Philosopher's Stone, by J. K. Rowling
+### Harry Potter and the Philosopher's Stone, by J. K. Rowling  *
+Sold under the title *Harry Potter and the Sorcerer's Stone* in the US

 <img src="https://imgur.com/naCrhxz.png" width="25%" />

-Called *Harry Potter and the Sorcerer's Stone* in the US.
+Young Harry Potter .
 (Lexile 880L)

 <a href="https://www.bookdepository.com/Harry-Potter-Philosophers-Stone-J-K-Rowling/9781408855652?ref=grid-view&qid=1665854798278&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046129216" rel="nofollow">Buy on Orell Füssli</a>